 - Daily churn: -215 claims

 May 2017 Veterans Disability Benefits Statistics: Claims Backlog Status

 Any applications that are still waiting for the VA’s determination decision after 125 days are automatically listed under the claims backlog category.
 According to the May 2017 veterans disability benefits statistics report, the backlog category contained 94,059 claims.
 For the third month in a row, the agency’s efforts to reduce the claims backlog appear to be working – more than 100 applications were cleared out each day over the previous month.

 - Daily churn: -183.45 claims cleared from the backlog

 These claim backlog numbers are more consistent with the statistics we saw during 2016 after January’s temporary spike above 100,000.
 In months where both the claims backlog and inventory numbers fall significantly, it could potentially speed up the application review process for any disabled vets still waiting to hear back from the VA.

 You May Qualify For Legal Assistance

 Before filing your own disability claim or disputing an unfavorable decision from the VA, consult with a VA-accredited attorney in your area to improve your odds of winning benefits.
-An experienced disability advocate or lawyer can ensure your paperwork is filed correctly, include all available medical evidence needed to support your disability claim, request updates from the VA about your claim’s current status, and appeal on your behalf, if needed.
-Most importantly, many VA-accredited disability advocates and attorneys won’t charge you any out-of-pocket fees – in fact, you’ll pay nothing at all unless they can help you win benefits from the VA.
+An experienced disability advocate or lawyer can ensure your paperwork is correct, include medical evidence needed to support your disability claim, request updates from the VA about your claim’s current status, and appeal on your behalf, if needed.
+Most importantly, VA-accredited attorneys won’t charge you any out-of-pocket fees.
+In fact, you’ll pay nothing at all unless they can help you win benefits from the VA.